Ohood-Alharbi/saudi-newspapers-articles-topic-modeling/Report.md

 By: Rawabi Alharbi

 ## Abstract
-The main goal of this project is to create a classification model on Netflix movies and series to predict weather this movie or series is awarded or not.
+The main goal of this project is to extract topics from Arabic articles that are extracted from various online Saudi newspapers using NLP and Topic Modeling techniques.

 ## Design
 The data provided on Github was stored as json files.
 Therefore, I needed to concat the files to have one large dataset as a dataframe of Arabic articles.